eduvpn/documentation/SERVER_DISCOVERY.md

 - on "first launch" when offering the search for "Institute Access" and "Organizations";
-- as long as the user did not yet choose an organization for "Secure Internet", but ONLY when the user is in the process of adding a "Secure Internet" server and the list of organizations is required.
+- when the user tries to add new server AND the user did NOT yet choose an organization before.

 The reason for this is that the list can get quit big.
 We expect it can be up to 1MB in the future.